My Dog Thinks She’s Employed, and She Might Be Right

 Moon follows me everywhere—the kitchen, the bathroom, the closet.
 If I close the door, she lets out a dramatic sigh from the other side.

-Fun fact: Clingy behavior is common in dogs with strong attachment styles—aka “Velcro dogs” (Pendergrass, J., Grzyb, K., & PetMD, 2021).
+Fun fact: Clingy behavior is common in dogs with strong attachment styles—aka “Velcro dogs” (Pendergrass et al., 2021).

 5. Lifestyle Critic

-Moon has opinions about everything I do and how fast I’m doing it.
+Moon has strong opinions about everything I do, and how fast I’m doing it.
 Take too long with dinner?
 Cut a carrot without sharing?
 She gives full “I’d like to speak to the manager” energy—honks, grunts, squeaks, the works.
+It’s hard to be annoyed, though, she is too deliciously beautiful.

 Moon loves her treats almost as much a I love her.
 (Farrell, 2025)